jtescher/jtescher.github.io/_drafts/writing-a-key-value-store-in-rust-part-one.md

 ## For Next Time

-You now have a working (very minimal) in memory key value store that can be embedded in other applications as a rust package (crate).
+You now have a working (very minimal) in memory key value store that can be embedded in other applications as a Rust package (crate).
 In the next part I will show you how to expose this database over the network so other applications can store and retrieve their data.